 "I chose the Child and Youth Care Diploma after graduating high school to help me learn how to better support my urban Indigenous community.
 The highlight of the program for me was the entire first year in the Indigenous Pathway, where learning was decolonized and enriched with Elders and honouring the wisdom from other students.
 Since graduating from the program my life has become something I'm sure my ancestors dreamed for me.
 The work that I currently do stems from my passion to better my community and is so important to my heart."

 Gain Competitive Skills

-Sonia chose the Aboriginal Stream to help her understand the unique needs of her "families."
+Sonia chose the Indigenous Pathway, formerly the Aboriginal Stream, to help her understand the unique needs of her "families."